Types of Programmatic Advertising & Examples of Best Campaigns | 21 Nov, 2022

-The demise of cookie has brought forward contextual advertising to the forefront of programmatic advertising.
+The demise of cookies has brought forward contextual advertising to the forefront of programmatic advertising.

 By leveraging contextual intelligence technology, marketers can ensure that their ads not only appear in relevant content but that it also reaches the relevant audience.
-This inspire action in consumers and push them to drive better results.
+This inspires action in consumers and pushes them to drive better results.

 Silverpush’s Chocolate Programmatic Ads

 - 14 Billion+ Video Ad Auctions Per Month

 - 3500 + Premium App & Web Properties